-The Company is a member of a multi-employer plan.
-Where it is not possible for the Company to obtain sufficient information to enable it to account for the plan as a defined benefit plan, it accounts for the plan as a defined contribution plan.
+The Group is a member of a multi-employer plan.
+Where it is not possible for the Group to obtain sufficient information to enable it to account for the plan as a defined benefit plan, it accounts for the plan as a defined contribution plan.

-Where the plan is in deficit and where the company has agreed, with the plan, to participate in a deficit funding arrangement the Company recognises a liability for this obligation.
+Where the plan is in deficit and where the company has agreed, with the plan, to participate in a deficit funding arrangement the company recognises a liability for this obligation.
 The amount recognised is the net present value of the contributions payable under the agreement that relate to the deficit.
-This amount is expensed in profit or loss.
+This amount is expensed in the Profit and Loss Account.
 The unwinding of the discount is recognised as a finance cost.